All Products

 Important

-ORC external tables that use columns of the LIST, STRUCT, or UNION data type cannot be created.
-ORC external tables that use columns of the MAP data type can be created, but you cannot perform queries on the tables.
+ORC external tables that use the LIST, STRUCT, or UNION type cannot be created.
+ORC external tables that use the MAP type cab be created but cannot be queried.

-Apsara File Storage for HDFS can partition data that is in the Parquet, CSV, or ORC format.
-It generates a hierarchical directory for data that contains partitions.
-In the following example, p1 indicates the level-1 partition, p2 indicates the level-2 partition, and p3 indicates the level-3 partition:
+HDFS supports partitioning data in Parquet, CSV, and ORC file formats.
+Partitioned data forms a hierarchical directory on HDFS.
+In the following example, p1 is the level-1 partition, p2 is the level-2 partition, and p3 is the level-3 partition:

 parquet_partition_classic/